Read

 Recently, a 29-year-old mother was declared dead in Johor Bahru from a breast augmentation procedure that went tragically south.
 The swift death of the victim shook the aesthetic industry.
 Understandably, a heightened sense of suspicion towards breast-enhancing procedures soon followed, with many questions raised following the victim’s death coverage.

-Here at Artisan Aesthetic and Plastic Surgery, we sought the opinion of our in-house specialist, Dr Vincent Tay, to better understand how a seemingly harmless procedure could have led to such an untimely demise.
+Here at Artisan Aesthetic and Plastic Surgery, we sought the opinion of our in-house specialist, Dr Andrew Cheah, to better understand how a seemingly harmless procedure could have led to such an untimely demise.
 Below are pivotal events that transpired before her death.
 These are highlighted to provide clarity on the series of choices that led to this fatal outcome.

 • On the 29th of July, the victim underwent a breast augmentation procedure at a residential premise.
 Injectables containing hyaluronic acid were injected into her breasts during the procedure.